 Step 3: Purchase your MRT Ticket to reach Chinatown Station.

 Your next step will be to purchase a ticket to Chinatown station.
-Ultimately, there are three main types of tickets that you can purchase while you are in Singapore:
+Ultimately, there are two main types of tickets that you can purchase while you are in Singapore:

 - A Singapore Tourist Pass